Adaptive sensing performance lower bounds for sparse signal detection and support estimation: Appendix

-\begin{proof}[Proof of Lemma~\ref{lemma:symmetrization}]: To ease the notation let $\C_s$ denote the class of all subsets of $\{1,\ldots,n\}$ with cardinality $s$.
+Simple algebraic manipulation concludes the proof. \end{pf*} \begin{pf*}{Proof of Lemma~\ref{lemma:symmetrization}} To ease the notation let $\C_s$ denote the class of all subsets of $\{ 1,\ldots,n\}$ with cardinality $s$.
 Let $S\in\C_s$ and $i\in S$ be fixed, but arbitrary.
 Note that the permutation $\perm$ maps this set to another set $S^{(\perm)}=\perm(S)\in\C_s$ with the same cardinality.
 Furthermore, since the permutation is chosen uniformly over the set of all permutations this set is uniformly distributed over $\C_s$, that is

 In addition define the random variable $J=\perm(i)$.
 This is obviously uniformly distributed over $\{1,\ldots,n\}$.
 More importantly, conditionally on $S^{(\perm)}$, $J$ is uniformly distributed over the set $S^{(\perm)}$.
 In other words, for arbitrary $k\in\{1,\ldots,n\}$